 Types of recorded events

-Trace records a broad range of events, that include additional context and metadata, as well as UTC timestamps.
+Trace records a broad range of events, that include additional context and metadata, and UTC timestamps.
 Recorded event examples include: process execution, file system activity, registry changes, network connections, driver loads, and user authentication.
-You can specify which process, registry, network, file, and security events are recorded.
+You can specify which process, registry, network, file, and security events Trace records.

 For more meaningful databases and to retain data for longer periods, consider excluding events that occur in high numbers; for example, LanguageList registry values.

 Event filtering is based on the following types.

 |Driver||Driver load events, including the full path and hash.
 For Windows, it also includes if the driver was digitally signed and the signing entity.

 Driver events typically make up a small amount of events overall.
 You cannot filter driver events.